-A woman from St. Thomas who passed away while vacationing in Ireland is being celebrated by her family as someone who cherished life, fitness, and caring for her loved ones as well as strangers.
+A woman from St. Thomas, who passed away during a vacation in Ireland, is fondly remembered by her family for her love of life, fitness, and caring for both her family and others.

 “Obviously we’re still finding our way through the fog.
 It was such a tremendous shock, but compared to the last week we’re all doing much better,” said Jeff Valks, Helen’s son.

-Ireland’s National Police and Security Services have announced they are looking into the accident that claimed Helen’s life, asking for witnesses while confirming that a tractor hit her bike on May 24 at around 12:45 p. m. local time, or 7:45 a. m., eastern time.
+Ireland’s National Police and Security Services announced they’re looking into the crash that took Helen’s life and are asking for witnesses while noting that it happened on May 24 around 12:45 p. m. local time (7:45 a. m. eastern time).

-According to Jeff, he and his sister Rachel Oostdyk realized something was wrong when they received alerts saying their mother had taken a serious fall.
-The alert came in at 7:41 a. m., and just 12 hours later, he found himself boarding a flight to Ireland.
+Jeff mentioned that he and his sister Rachel Oostdyk sensed something was wrong when they got phone alerts about their mother’s serious fall.
+The alert came in at 7:41 a. m., and just 12 hours later, he found himself boarding a plane to Ireland.

-What followed was a whirlwind of travel arrangements, communication with police, heartbreak mixed with heartwarming gestures from locals in Ireland, Jeff shared.
+This led to an overwhelming sequence of travel arrangements, conversations with authorities, heartbreak, along with warm gestures from locals in Ireland, Jeff shared.

-The police allowed the siblings to walk along the same stretch of road where their mother lost her life; an experience he described as walking in his mother’s shoes and gaining insight into what she might have faced that day.
+The police allowed the siblings to walk along the same stretch of road where their mother died; an experience Jeff described as helping him understand what she might have gone through on that road.

 Family members and friends say Helen was unmatched in her ability to bring joy to people around her.
 (Submitted)